mgnz/mgnz.squidex.client/README.md

 nuget : https://www.nuget.org/packages/MGNZ.Squidex.Client/

+## current focus

+Things are a bit quiet here because I am spending most time working on a command line client that uses this library over at https://github.com/mgnz/mgnz.squidex.cli once that is a bit more polished the intention is to come back here and fix up the remaining issues.

 ## done bits

 - OAuthClient : gets a token (you need to supply a HttpClientHandler to get the key in fligt; see SimpleAccessTokenHttpClientHandler for a sample reference; also see https://github.com/mgnz/mgnz.squidex.client/issues/2 for a case to make this less retarded).